1 in 10 of your team members thought about quitting today, due to burnout.

 Or they can dive in more deeply and get accelerated coaching with Clare's Imposter Syndrome Bootcamp™, which combines an inspirational eLearning programme with breakthrough coaching sessions with one of Clare's certified Master Coaches.

-And you can learn how to safely and effectively support others with these strategies, 1:1, both in-the-moment and on a preventative basis, with Clare's Natural Resilience Method® Facilitator programme, affectionately know as Imposter Syndrome First-Aiders.
+And you can learn how to safely and effectively support others with these strategies, 1:1, both in-the-moment and on a preventative basis, with Clare's Natural Resilience Method® Practitioner programme, affectionately know as Imposter Syndrome First-Aiders.

 Imagine being able to proactively support hundreds for the cost of coaching a handful.